Economy of Kievan Rus': Crafts

 Rus' jewellers achieved an extremely high level of craftsmanship.
 The masterpieces of jewellery in Kievan Rus' are precious items with cloisonné enamels, icons, crosses, princely bars and goblets.
 The production of highly artistic and valuable jewellery with enamel was concentrated in Kiev, from where it spread throughout Rus' and beyond.
 The fame of Rus' jewellers spread throughout medieval Europe.

-The most common types of crafts were the manufacture of ceramic tableware and the processing of leather, wood and bone.
-Craftsmen engaged in these activities usually settled together, forming separate quarters in large cities.
-Window glass became increasingly widespread.
-Home crafts were common: spinning, weaving, making everyday clothes and dishes, as well as food products, primarily grain processing.
+Among the most common crafts were pottery and the working of leather, wood, and bone.
+Craftsmen engaged in these trades often settled together, forming distinct quarters in larger towns.
+Window glass also became increasingly widespread.
+Household production was common and included spinning, weaving, the making of everyday clothing and utensils, and food processing, especially the milling of grain.

-Advanced wood and stone processing and brick manufacturing enabled the Rus' people to build various types of dwellings, churches and palaces.
-The simplest dwellings were semi-dugouts, where the poor lived.
-Representatives of the middle classes lived in above-ground log houses.
-The numerous churches, mostly wooden, were the decoration and at the same time the architectural dominant features of the cities and villages of Kievan Rus'.
-Stone temples towered over large cities.
-In the Kievan Rus' period, more than 30 stone churches were built in Kyiv.
-Many were built in Chernihiv and Pereiaslavl.
+Developments in woodworking, stoneworking, and brick production enabled the construction of a variety of dwellings, churches, and palaces in Kievan Rus'.
+The simplest dwellings were semi-dugouts, typically inhabited by poorer members of society, while wealthier townspeople lived in above-ground log houses.
+Churches, most of which were wooden, were prominent features of the built environment in both towns and villages.
+In larger cities, stone churches formed important architectural landmarks.
+More than 30 stone churches were built in Kyiv during the Kievan Rus' period, with many others constructed in Chernihiv and Pereiaslavl.

 The socio-economic, political and cultural life of Kievan Rus' was concentrated in cities.
 The vast majority of their inhabitants were craftsmen of various specialities, who were united in corporations similar to Western European guilds.
 Many townspeople were engaged in trade.
 City markets were also the main squares where life was bustling.
 They were the gathering places for townspeople's assemblies (vicha), which, starting in the mid-12th century, played a significant role in the social and political life of their cities, and even the entire region, as was the case in Kiev, Halych, Chernigov, Veliky Novgorod, Vladimir on the Klyazma, and elsewhere.

-Kievan Rus' cities were cultural centres.
-They had schools and book-writing workshops, libraries, icon painting, and applied arts.
-In cities, especially Kiev, Novgorod, and Vladimir on the Klyazma, chronicles were compiled, and works of hagiography and fiction were created.
+The cities of Kievan Rus' were important cultural centres, with schools, scriptoria, libraries, icon painting, and other forms of applied art.
+Chronicles were compiled in cities such as Kyiv, Novgorod, and Vladimir on the Klyazma, where works of hagiography and other literary texts were also produced.

 Trade and money circulation

 Trading partners and commodities

 The state of agriculture and craft production determined the level of development of both domestic and foreign trade.
-The largest trade routes were the Route from the Varangians to the Greeks, which connected Rus' with the Baltic and Black Sea markets, the Salt Road and the Iron Road, which led to Galicia and the Caucasus.
+The largest trade routes were the Route from the Varangians to the Greeks, which connected Rus' with the Baltic and Black Sea markets; the Salt Road and the Iron Road, which led to Galicia and the Caucasus.
 The route from Kiev to Halych to Prague to Regensburg connected Kievan Rus' with the countries of Central and Western Europe.
 The Silk and Volga trade routes led to the east.
 They connected Scandinavia, Western and Central Europe with Eastern, Near and Central Asia.
 To Byzantine merchants, Kiev was the main trade centre in Rus'.